-But one thing that kept coming up was Dreft baby detergent—a brand my mother and grandmother had both already urged me to stock up on.
+But one thing that kept coming up was Dreft baby detergent—a brand my mother and grandmother had already urged me to stock up on.
 “You’ll be doing hundreds of loads of laundry!” they exclaimed.
 I couldn’t have cared less, to be honest.
 I was too elated at the fact that we were finally pregnant.
-Months of trying and being disappointed turned into years, and right when we had resolved to give up: bam.
+Months of trying and disappointment turned into years, and right when we had resolved to give up: bam.
 The elusive big fat positive arrived.
-All of those Pinterest pins and baby dreams seemed like they would all come true for us.
+All those Pinterest pins and baby dreams seemed like they would all come true for us.

 Not long after my very early nesting period, our sweet little one was born too soon and was lost, all in one fell swoop.
-I mourned, tucked the freshly washed clothes still rich with that intoxicating baby scent away, and lamented how silly I was to think this would ever come to fruition for us.
+I mourned, tucked the freshly washed clothes, still rich with that intoxicating baby scent away, and lamented how silly I was to think this would ever come to fruition for us.

-After a grueling year, we found ourselves in the family way again: but this time, I was much more anxious.
+After a grueling year, we found ourselves in the family way again, but this time, I was much more anxious.
 I yearned for kicks, lived for my next doctor’s appointment, and watched what I ate like a hawk.
-It was even more important to me in this pregnancy that I use only the best things—and so when I was approximately 5,000 weeks pregnant (it was actually week 38, but who’s counting?!) in the dead of summer, I set to washing our baby’s clothes in Dreft detergent once more.
+It was even more important to me in this pregnancy that I use only the best things—and so when I was approximately 5,000 weeks pregnant (it was week 38, but who’s counting?!) in the dead of summer, I set to washing our baby’s clothes in Dreft detergent once more.

 This time, though, I was able to use their newest detergent, Dreft Purtouch, which comes in a recycled bottle and is made using renewable wind power.
 It’s 65% plant-based and free of dyes, chlorine, and phosphates!
 This made the choice as clear as day—and as clean as our future little one’s clothes, too (because this stuff works, y’all!).